gguleid/SuperHero/README.md

 - Offer comicbook suggestions
 - Auto fill search
-- Allow a users to save their favorite heros
+- Allow a users to save their favorite heroes
-- Villians only page
+- Villains only page
 - Compare powerstats and see who would win